 A thorough assessment, including a dental x-ray, will determine the suitability for a crown.
-You shall have an opportunity to discuss the procedure and ask any questions.
+You shall have an opportunity to discuss the procedure and ask any questions to our general dentists.

 The tooth is numbed using local anaesthetic, and then it is prepared and shaped to make appropriate space for the crown.
 An impression of this is sent to the ceramist, along with your dentist’s instructions for constructing your crown.
 At this time, a provisional crown will be placed by your dentist to protect your tooth, provide function and give aesthetic appeal whist the ceramist is hand-crafting your permanent crown.